Skip to content

 Is Depop really free to sell on?

 Not completely free.
 US sellers still pay the 3.3% plus $0.45 payment processing fee on every sale.
-But there is no commission, listing fee, or transaction fee, making it the cheapest major resale marketplace.
+But there is no Depop selling commission, listing fee, or transaction fee in the US model.

 Do international Depop sellers pay commission?